darkpanda08/darkpanda08/README.md

 # Hello World ! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">

-Hi, I'm a Electrical and Electronics Engineering student pursuing my Bachelors of Engineering from BMSIT, Bangalore, India.
+Hi, I'm Engineering Graduate from BMSIT, Bangalore, India.
 I am passionate about creating new technology to help people.
 I love tinkering with Backend and API Development, Cloud Computing, DevOps and Electronics to create unique projects and learn from them.

 - More about me on [Portfolio][portfolio] 📃
 - Technical Blog on [Down The Codes][downthecodes] ✍